Uchter Knox, 5th Earl of Ranfurly: Early life

-Lord Ranfurly was born into an Ulster-Scots aristocratic family in Guernsey, the second son of The 3rd Earl of Ranfurly by his wife Harriet, daughter of John Rimmington, of Broomhead Hall, Yorkshire.
+Lord Ranfurly was born into an Ulster-Scots aristocratic family in Guernsey, the second son of The 3rd Earl of Ranfurly by his wife Harriet Rimmington, daughter of John Rimmington, of Broomhead Hall, Yorkshire.
 He was educated at Harrow School.
 Becoming a cadet on board HMS Britannia, he passed for the Royal Navy, but, giving up a naval career, entered Trinity College, Cambridge, at the age of eighteen.

 He succeeded in the earldom (and several subsidiary titles) in May 1875 when his elder brother died on a shooting expedition in Abyssinia.
 His family had owned a large country estate centred on Dungannon in the southeast of County Tyrone in Ulster since 1692.

-Political career
+Career

 Ranfurly served as a Lord-in-Waiting under Lord Salisbury between 1895 and 1897 and was knighted as a Knight Commander of the Order of St Michael and St George (KCMG) in 1897 for his public services.
 He was appointed to succeed The Earl of Glasgow as Governor of New Zealand on 6 April 1897, assuming office on 10 August.
 Lord Ranfurly became Honorary Colonel of the 1st Wellington Battalion (1898) and of the 1st South Canterbury Mounted Rifles (1902).
 He was created a Knight Grand Cross of the Order of St Michael and St George (GCMG) in June 1901, on the occasion of the visit of TRH the Duke and Duchess of Cornwall and York (later King George V and Queen Mary) to New Zealand.
 His term ended on 19 June 1904, when he personally handed over office to Lord Plunket.
 He is remembered for his donation of the Ranfurly Shield, a New Zealand sporting trophy.

 On his return to England Ranfurly was made an Irish Privy Counsellor (1905); then for a time, he returned to farm in Mildura, Victoria, Australia.
 But he soon devoted more and more time to his other great interest, the Order of St. John of Jerusalem.
 In 1914 he was a Knight of Justice, and Registrar of the Order in London, becoming (1915–19) Director of its Ambulance Department.
 In 1919 the French Government made him an Officer of the Legion of Honour for his services in this connection during the war.

 After the partition of Ireland, Lord Ranfurly was made a Privy Counsellor for Northern Ireland in 1923, also serving as Deputy Lieutenant and Justice of the Peace for his family's native County Tyrone.
 He continued his association with the Order of St. John, becoming Bailiff Grand Cross in 1926.
+In 1927, the Earl sold Northland House in Dungannon and the family's other possessions in County Tyrone due to "heavy post-war taxation".

+Personal life

+On 10 February 1880, Lord Ranfurly married the Hon.
+Constance Elizabeth Caulfeild, only child of James Caulfeild, 7th Viscount Charlemont and Hon.
+Annetta Handcock (a daughter of 3rd Baron Castlemaine).
+They were the parents of four children: